viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Model.rst

     }

 Sometimes you just want to create a value object around one unique other type (primitive or not) and add management methods to this enclosing value.
-Kasper framework propose you the **AbstractEnclosingValue** abstract class.
+Kasper framework propose you the **EnclosingValue** abstract class.

 **usage**

 .. code-block:: java
     :linenos:

-    public class FirstName extends AbstractEnclosingValue<String> {
+    public class FirstName extends EnclosingValue<String> {

         public FirstName(final String firstName) {
             super(firstName);